Libia Castro and Ólafur Ólafsson

-Libia Castro (born 1970, Madrid, Spain) and Ólafur Ólafsson (born 1973, Reykjavik, Iceland) are collaborative artists based in Rotterdam and Berlin.
+Libia Castro (born 1970, Madrid) and Ólafur Ólafsson (born 1973, Reykjavík) are collaborative artists based in Rotterdam and Berlin.

 Career

 Formed in 1997, their artistic practice has grown to encompass a variety of media, genres, and disciplines, from political history to gender studies and sociology.
 Castro and Ólafsson have exhibited their works at various international venues, including TENT Rotterdam, Liverpool Biennial, the 19th Sydney Biennale, the Centre for Contemporary Arts, Glasgow, and the 54th Venice Biennale.